 When someone introduces a new tool for the exegetical task, we need to critically examine it lest we unintentionally import a Trojan horse into our camp.
 This is especially true when a claim is made that the new tool is "revolutionary", "indispensable," and a "paradigm shift."
 What follows is my attempt to briefly trace the development of the fruit now being harvested by Thiselton, Sandy, and other evangelical scholars.
 Hopefully, it will be "critical" in the philosophical sense by seeking to expose the root concepts that have nourished the fruit of modern language philosophy.
 Such a critical approach does not mean that every detail of the new tool is unworthy of use; only that as exegetes we must know a tool's limitations and capabilities.
 Perhaps by submitting the tool to the authority of scripture we will discover some truths we may not have fully appreciated previously and which turn out to be helpful for our exegesis-when used properly.
-Throughout the following discussion I am relying upon a number of sources regarding language philosophy, chiefly the succinct article in the electronic reference software
+Throughout the following discussion I am relying upon a number of sources regarding language philosophy, chiefly the succinct article in the electronic reference software published by the Encyclopedia Britannica.
+Such information is therefore readily available to any pastor-teacher or seminary student.

-8 Anthony C. Thiselton, The Two Horizons: New Testament Hermeneutics and Philosophical Description with Special Reference to Heidegger, Bultmann, Gadamer, and Wittgenstein.
+&lt;sup>8 Anthony C. Thiselton, The Two Horizons: New Testament Hermeneutics and Philosophical Description with Special Reference to Heidegger, Bultmann, Gadamer, and Wittgenstein.
 Grand Rapids, MI: Eerdmans, 1980.

-9 Robert L Thomas, Evangelical Hermeneutics: The New Versus the Old.
+&lt;sup>9 Robert L Thomas, Evangelical Hermeneutics: The New Versus the Old.
 Grand Rapids, MI: Kregel.
 2002, 50, 420.

-10 The term "critical" came into philosophical use largely through the work of Immanuel Kant.
+&lt;sup>10 The term "critical" came into philosophical use largely through the work of Immanuel Kant.
 It refers to analyzing aspects of existence (metaphysics), knowing (epistemology), and morality (ethics) that are taken for granted.
 For the Bible-believing Christian the counterpart should be analyzing such aspects from the standpoint of special revelation: what evidences exist of hostility to the authority of special revelation and of ignorance of biblically-revealed information pertaining to the subject at hand.